-Currently, I am a postdoctoral researcher at the Institut de Planétologie et d’Astrophysique de Grenoble (IPAG) working on star formation and astrochemistry with Sébastien Maret.
-My work is part of the CALYPSO (Continuum and Lines in Young ProtoStellar Objects) IRAM large program (PI Philippe André), which deals with the modelling and interpretation of an extensive set of observations of young solar type protostars obtained with the Plateau de Bure interferometer (PdBI).
+From 2013 to 2016 I was a postdoctoral researcher at the Institut de Planétologie et d’Astrophysique de Grenoble (IPAG) working on star formation and astrochemistry with Sébastien Maret.
+My work was part of the CALYPSO (Continuum and Lines in Young ProtoStellar Objects) IRAM large program (PI Philippe André), which deals with the modelling and interpretation of an extensive set of observations of young solar type protostars obtained with the Plateau de Bure interferometer (PdBI).

 My most recent project aims at probing the CO and methanol snow lines in these very young protostars.
 We use this information to draw conclusions about the chemical and physical structure of the envelope, the physics of ice depletion and sublimation, and the history of the accretion process.

 I did my PhD at the Argelander-Institute for Astronomy (University of Bonn) in the group of Frank Bertoldi.
 During my doctoral studies I was a member of the Bonn-Cologne Graduate School of Physics and Astronomy (funded through the German Excellence Initiative) and the IMPRS for Astronomy and Astrophysics.
 My main research topic were shocks in the interstellar medium, with a specific focus on shocks in dense molecular clouds.
 In a theoretical modelling project, I investigated how molecular line emission is affected by grain-gain processing in interstellar shocks.
 In another observational project I used these shock models to interpret observations of molecular line emission from supernova-shocked molecular clouds.